Jünter

-Jünter is the official mascot for the German football club Borussia Mönchengladbach.
+Jünter is the official mascot for the German football club Borussia Mönchengladbach since 1998.

 It is named after Borussia's legendary player Günter Netzer — his first name Günter ([ˈɡʏntɐ]) is pronounced like "Jünter" ([ˈjʏntɐ]) in the local idiom.

 He is a person dressed in a large foal costume, wearing the team's football kit with the number 10 over the costume.

 He takes part in the pre-match proceedings, attempting to get the crowd going.
 He has a column in the club's magazine “Fohlen-Echo”, where he gives his view on current football related topics.
 He also has the section “Jünter hat's gesehen” (“Jünter saw it”) on the club's homepage, where current or historical matches are reviewed.